adamavip/adamavip/README.md

 - 🔭 I’m currently working on **machine learning, deep learning and signal processing** projects

-- 🌱 I’m currently learning JavaScript Frameworks such as **React, Redux and Node.js**
+- 🌱 I’m currently master JavaScript Frameworks such as **React, Redux and Node.js**

 - 👯 I’m looking to collaborate on JavaScript, React, and AI end-to-end projects.